 As a partner with the Mass Solar Loan program, applicants can borrow up to $60,000 for up to 10 years (low-income subsidies are available) at a low interest fixed-rate.
 For those looking to use their loan for additional costs like roof repair and tree trimming, the MySolar Loan offers up to $75,000 for terms up to 15 years.

 This credit union works directly with over 100 local installers to get you the best deal.
 Financing is available for up to $80,000 in terms of up to 240 months.

 This credit union offers fixed-rate financing with no money down and no payments for 90 days.
-You can borrow up to $75,000 for terms up to 144 months with a lien on the property.
+You can borrow up to $75,000 for terms of up to 240 months.

 Ygrene connects homeowners to preferred contractors and low-interest rates.
 PACE home equity financing offers money for home improvements with any credit score and flexible payment plans.
 Payments are made annually with your property tax bill.

 This bank offers FHA and standard loan options for home improvements, including solar.
 No equity is required and the low rates are fixed.
 This financing is available for single or multi-family homes, whether it be a mobile home, condo or other types of dwelling.

 A UCC will be filed on the solar equipment.